bluemoon24/portlet/vue-vuetify/README.md

 # vue-vuetify

-This template should help get you started developing with Portlet in Vue 3, Vite and Vuetify.
+This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup